 Brush Pen Recommendation

 Start with the Tombow Fudenosuke Hard Tip (black barrel) for $3-4.
 This gives you excellent control while learning pressure modulation and modern calligraphy techniques.
 Once comfortable, add the Soft Tip for more dramatic effects.
 For colorful projects, invest in a small Tombow Dual Brush Pen set (10-20 colors, $25-50).
-Brush pens are perfect for travel, journaling, and quick lettering projects.
+Brush pens are perfect for travel, journaling, and daily practice challenges.

 Felt-Tip Calligraphy Markers